 We at PuppySpot believe that good health is a crucial part of responsible breeding, and a puppy’s good health begins with healthy parents.
 That is why we partner with the American Kennel Club to host health clinics to examine adult breeding dogs.
 The clinics are set up all round the U.S. and encourage breeders to … Continue reading PuppySpot & AKC Host Health Clinics for Adult Breeding Dogs

-7 Yorkshire Terrier Facts That You Should Know
+7 Fun Yorkshire Terrier Facts To Know

 Pint-sized and playful, Yorkies rank #4 on our list of most popular pups.
 The oft-spoiled Yorkshire Terrier has risen to fame as a pampered lap dog with an attitude that beats its size.
 But there’s a lot more to this pup beyond its cute and cuddly appearance.